Raptyyy/rapty_ac_vr_guide/README.md

 GPU optimizations:
 - "**Optimize meshes some more**" helps with GPU load
 - "**Deduplicate meshes**" helps with VRAM
-- "**Upgrade AC textures**" will make certain textures more efficient VRAM wise, dont enable this if you have a low amount of free disk space.
+- "**Upgrade AC textures**" will make certain textures more efficient VRAM wise, don't enable this if you have a low amount of free disk space.

 ### Extra FX
-Extra FX doesnt work in VR so this will have no effect, keep it disabled if you dont ever use Extra FX.
+Extra FX doesnt work in VR so this will have no effect, keep it disabled if you don't ever use Extra FX.

 ### Graphics Adjustments
 "**AMD FidelityFX SuperResolution"** also known as "FSR" is an upscaler that can help with performance by rendering the game at a lower resolution and then upscaling the image.
 Should only be needed for lower end PCs.